KebanFiru/To-Do-List/frontend/README.md

 1- Open a terminal inside frontend folder

-2- Run this code on terminal
+2- Run this command on terminal

 ```bash
 npm run dev